ramongduraes/snet/tutorials/1_INSTALL_SNET.md

 # Install SingularityNET

-> SNET-Daemon v0.1.4 | SNET-CLI v0.1.9
+> SNET-Daemon v0.1.5 | SNET-CLI v0.1.9

-> This tutorial will guide you through the steps required to have working versions of all of SingularityNET components so that you can either publish your own AI/machine learning service onto the platform or use someone else's service through SNET's Command Line Interface (CLI).
+This tutorial will guide you through the steps required to have working versions of all of SingularityNET components so that you can either publish your own AI/machine learning service onto the platform or use someone else's service through SNET's Command Line Interface (CLI).

+If you're interested in installing SNET components inside a [Docker](https://www.docker.com/) container, a Docker installation script has been provided.

 ## Introduction